Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Simulation study and data application

-We explore first the dependence of the tests with respect to the number of projections $K$, which are obtained from the data-driven Gaussian processes described in Section \ref{sec:testing} (see the supplement for other data generating processes).
-Figure \ref{fig:sizeproj} shows the empirical level for each scenario, based on $M=1000$ Monte Carlo trials and $B=10000$ bootstrap replicates.
-There is a clear L-shaped pattern of the empirical rejection rate curves, which is produced by the conservativeness of the FDR correction -- which under $H_0$ ensures that the rejection rate is \textit{at most} $\alpha$ -- on dealing with the highly-dependent projected tests.
-For small $K$'s, both tests calibrate correctly the three levels for different sample sizes, with the exception of $n=50$ and $\alpha=0.10$, for which the tests have a significant over-rejection of the null.
-For moderate to large $K$'s, the empirical rejection rates decrease and stabilize below $\alpha$, resulting in a violation of the confidence intervals in a significant number of times, specially for $\alpha=0.10$.
-Figure \ref{fig:powproj} shows that the empirical powers with respect to $K$ are almost constant or have mild decrements, except for certain bumps at lower values of $K$ that provide a power gain.
-Both facts point towards choosing the number of projections $K$ to be relatively small, $K\in [1,10]$, in order to make a reasonable compromise between correct calibration and power.
-In addition to the computational expediency that a small $K$ yields, it also avoids requiring a large $B$ to estimate properly the FDR $p$-values, provided that the FDR correction requires an finer precision in the discretization of the $p$-values for larger $K$ (see supplement).
+We explore first the dependence of the tests with respect to the number of projections $K$.
+Figure \ref{fig:sizeproj} shows the empirical level for each scenario, based on $M=10000$ Monte Carlo trials and $B=10000$ bootstrap replicates.
+There is a clear L-shaped pattern in the empirical rejection rate curves, which is produced by the conservativeness of the FDR correction --- under $H_0$, it ensures that the rejection rate is \textit{at most} $\alpha$ --- when dealing with the highly-dependent projected tests.
+For small $K$'s ($K\approx3$), both tests calibrate the three levels for different sample sizes reasonably well, with the main exception being $n=50$ and $\alpha=0.10$, for which the tests have a significant over-rejection of the null hypothesis.
+For moderate to large $K$'s, the empirical rejection rates decrease and stabilize below $\alpha$, resulting in a systematic violation of the confidence intervals.
+Figure \ref{fig:powproj} shows that the empirical powers with respect to $K$ are almost constant or exhibit mild decrements, except for certain bumps at lower values of $K$ that provide a significant power gain.
+Both facts point towards choosing the number of projections $K$ to be relatively small, $K\in\{1,2,3,4,5\}$ and particularly $K=3$, in order to make a reasonable compromise between correct calibration and power.
+In addition to the computational expediency that a small $K$ yields, it also avoids requiring a large $B$ to estimate properly the FDR $p$-values, provided that the FDR correction requires a finer precision in the discretization of the $p$-values for larger $K$ (see the supplement). \\